- Rebooting Basics

 Discussions of the concept and diagnosis criteria for Internet addiction are active in research circles.
 Goldberg used the term "addictive disorder" based on the substance addiction of Diagnostic and Statistical Manual for mental disorder 4th edition (DSM-IV) for the first time, and he refers to Internet addiction as "pathological computer use."4 Young also suggested Internet addiction diagnosis criteria, including obsessions with the Internet, tolerance, withdrawal symptoms, excessive computer use, lack of interest in other activities.
 He based these diagnostic criteria on those developed for pathological gambling.5

 In this study, three criteria are adopted-tolerance, withdrawal, and deterioration of functional level in everyday life-to conceptualize Internet addiction.

-Comments: IAD rtaes are much higher that Eurppean stuides due the population studied - the studies from europe include much older subjects, and some use subjects who have never used the internnet.
-Closer examination of the data show up to 20% males age 13-30 have IAD. in the eurpean studies.
+Comments: IAD rates are much higher non-European studies due the population studied - the studies from Europe include much older subjects, and some use subjects who have never used the internet.
+Closer examination of the data show up to 20% of males, ages 13-30 have IAD in some European studies.

 Problematic internet and cell phone use Psychological behavioral and health correlates (2007)

 This study aimed to assess pathological Internet and cell-phone use in college students, and to identify psychological, health, and behavioral correlates.
 Logistic regression analyses indicated that heavy Internet use is associated with high anxiety; high cell-phone use is associated to being female, and having high anxiety and insomnia.
 The developed measures seem to be promising tools for assessing these new behavioral addictions.

 Comments: Study - "heavy Internet use is associated with high anxiety; high cell-phone use is associated to being female, and having high anxiety and insomnia."
 This was before smartphones.